genidma/teatime-accessibility/README.md

 New animations can be added by creating a subdirectory in `assets/sprites/` with PNG frames following the naming pattern `*sprite_frame_*.png`.

-## Statistics

-Tea sessions are automatically logged with:
-- Timestamp of when the timer completed
-- Duration of the tea session

 ## Come back here